 Cloud SQL strives to give you as much control over how your instance is configured as possible.
 This includes some configurations that increase the risk of instance downtime, depending on the load and other configuration parameters.
-If your instance goes down, and Cloud SQL determines that it was out of compliance with the operational limits as described on this page, then the downtime period is not covered by (or does not count against) the Cloud SQL SLA agreement.
+If your instance becomes unhealthy, and Cloud SQL determines that it was out of compliance with the operational limits as described on this page, then the downtime period is not covered by (or does not count against) the Cloud SQL SLA.

-This list of operational limits is presented to inform you which configurations present these risks, ways to avoid inadvertently moving into one of these configurations, as well as ways to mitigate the risks when the configuration is required for your business environment.
+This list of operational limits is presented to inform you which configurations present these risks, ways to avoid these configurations, and ways to mitigate the risks when the configuration is required for your business environment.

 The excluded configurations fall into the following categories: